 The Acquisition has been accounted for under the business combinations accounting guidance.
 As a result, we have applied acquisition accounting, which requires, among other things, that assets acquired and liabilities assumed be recognized at their fair values as of the Acquisition Date.
 The aggregate closing price noted above was allocated to the major categories of assets acquired and liabilities assumed based on their fair values at the Acquisition Date using primarily Level 2 and Level 3 inputs.
 These Level 2 and Level 3 valuation inputs include an estimate of future cash flows and discount rates.
 Additionally, estimated fair values are based, in part, upon outside valuation for certain assets, including specifically identified intangible assets.

-The allocation of the purchase price to the assets acquired and liabilities assumed, including the residual amount allocated to goodwill is not finalized and is subject to adjustment until the final valuation related to assets acquired and liabilities assumed is obtained (up to one year from the Acquisition Date).
+The allocation of the purchase price to the assets acquired and liabilities assumed, including the residual amount allocated to goodwill was as follows: